everythingeverywhere/lab-spring-gateway/workshop/content/exercises/03-test-route.md

 mvn spring-boot:run
 ```

-Once the application is running, make a request to `http://localhost:8080/get`.
+**Once the application is running**, make a request to `http://localhost:8080/get`.
 You can do this using cURL by issuing the following command in your terminal.

 ```execute-2
  curl http://localhost:8080/get